 The cemetery is laid out in straight lines which technically makes things easier, you can see quite far around yourself which is a bonus if you are looking for CWGC graves.
 There 371 identified casualties in the cemetery, and 12 Victoria Cross recipients.

-The eight Victoria Cross related burials that I photographed may be seen on my Victoria Cross Graves in the UK page.
-I did not have any specific goal in mind on the visit, it was really about trying to make sense of the lives of the people were buried all around me.
+There are eight Victoria Cross related burials in the cemetery and I did have them in mind during my visit but other than that I did not have any specific goal in mind on the visit, it was really about trying to make sense of the lives of the people were buried all around me.
 A big drawcard for me was the chapel and colonnades that formed the roof of the crypt.

 The structures are in a very good condition, and if my supposition is correct that crypt beneath must be as large as the colonnades above.
 Entrance to the crypt was not on the cards, but the very ornate gates were sufficiently gapped to see what lay behind.
 Unfortunately at the time I did not check all the doors to see what was behind them.
 I did however see this bell which may belong to the cupola that you can see in the image above.
 The angel? who knows. unfortunately for every answer there are a hundred questions that need asking.